farjadtahir/pdf-invoicr/README.md

 - name {string} A string for the display name of the total field.
 - value {decimal} A decimal for the value.
-- background {boolean}Optional Set to true to set the theme color as background color of the row.
+- background {boolean} Optional.
+Set to true to set the theme color as background color of the row.

 ### Adding A Badge